mcpierce/comixed/QUICKSTART.md

  * **$ROOT/config** which contains the example external configuration file,
  * **$ROOT/docs** which contains any documentation, as well as the project's license, and
  * **$ROOT/lib** which will hold any plugins, external libraries, and extensions.

+# A Note For Windows Users

+The Windows installer creates a file;

+    %LOCALAPPDATA%\ComiXed\example-application.properties

+which needs to be renamed to:

+    %LOCALAPPDATA%\ComiXed\application.properties

+This is done to prevent an existing system's settings from being overwritten during an upgrade.

+There are properties in that file that are specific to Windows, specifically:

+ * **comixed.images.cache.location** and
+ * **logging.file.name**

+where it is **strongly** advised to uncomment the Windows entries for these properties and use them instead of the defaults.

 # Configuring The Application